 The Court cannot reach these goals alone.
 As a court of last resort, it seeks to complement, not replace, national Courts.
 Governed by an international treaty called the Rome Statute, the ICC is the world’s first permanent international criminal court.

-The Office of the Prosecutor is currently investigating ten situations, five investigations at the request of the countries themselves – Congo, Uganda, two investigations related to the Central African Republic, and Mali.
+The Office of the Prosecutor is currently investigating eleven situations, five investigations at the request of the countries themselves – Congo, Uganda, two investigations related to the Central African Republic, and Mali.
 Two investigations have been referred to the ICC by the UN Security Council: Darfur (Sudan) and Libya.
-In three situations, the Office of the Prosecutor started an investigation on its own initiative, with the judges’ approval.
-The countries concerned are Kenya, Côte d’Ivoire and Georgia.
-The Office of the Prosecutor is also conducting preliminary examinations in ten countries to determine whether or not to open an investigation: Afghanistan, Burundi, Colombia, Gabon, Guinea, Iraq/UK, Nigeria, Palestine, Registered Vessels of Comoros, Greece and Cambodia, and Ukraine.
+In four situations, the Office of the Prosecutor started an investigation on its own initiative, with the judges’ approval.
+The countries concerned are Kenya, Côte d’Ivoire, Georgia and Burundi.
+In the situation in Afghanistan, the Prosecutor has requested authorization to investigate and the judges are examining the request.
+The Office of the Prosecutor is also conducting preliminary examinations in nine countries to determine whether or not to open an investigation: Colombia, Gabon, Guinea, Iraq/UK, Nigeria, Palestine, Philippines, Ukraine and Venezuela.

 International Criminal Court